In JavaScript, Promises are a fundamental mechanism to facilitate asynchronous programming.

 JavaScript provides several static methods on the Promise object to handle multiple promises simultaneously.

-These methods return a new promise, which is a composition of the promises passed as arguments.
+These methods return a new promise, which is a composition of the promises we pass as arguments.

 Promise.all()

-Promise.all() takes an iterable of promises and returns a new promise that resolves when all promises in the iterable are fulfilled.
-If any promise is rejected, the returned promise will be rejected immediately.
+Promise.all() receives an iterable of promises and returns a new promise that resolves when all promises in the iterable are fulfilled.
+If any promise is rejected, the returned promise is rejected immediately.

 const promise1 = Promise.resolve(1);